Doubly charged scalars and vector-like leptons confronting the muon g-2 anomaly and Higgs vacuum stability: Introduction

-One crucial shortcoming of the SM on the experimental side is its inability to predict non-zero neutrino masses.
-In addition, the longstanding deviation in the measured value of the muon anomalous magnetic moment from its SM prediction also necessitates BSM dynamics.
-A 3.7$\sigma$ discrepancy exists between theoretical calculations within the SM and experimental data, quoting~\cite{Bennett:2006fi,Keshavarzi:2018mgv,Blum:2018mom,Aoyama:2020ynm} \bea \Delta a_\mu = (2.706 \pm 0.726) \times 10^{-9}. \eea Appropriately augmenting the SM by additional fields can lead to a non-zero neutrino mass via the seesaw mechanism.
+Appropriately augmenting the SM by additional fields can lead to a non-zero neutrino mass via the seesaw mechanism.
 Of these, the popular Type-II seesaw~\cite{PhysRevD.22.2227,Magg:1980ut,Lazarides:1980nt} employs a complex scalar $SU(2)_L$ triplet and is also known to be attractive from the perspective of baryogenesis and collider sigantures.
 In fact, it has also been shown to address the vacuum instability problem~\cite{Chun:2012jw,Dev:2013ff,Chakraborty:2014xqa}.
-However, despite such enticing aspects, the Type-II seesaw model is known to generate a negative contribution to the muon g-2\cite{Fukuyama:2009xk}, and hence, cannot account for the observed discrepancy.
+However, despite such enticing aspects, the Type-II seesaw model is known to generate a negative contribution to the muon g-2~\cite{Fukuyama:2009xk}, and hence, cannot account for the observed discrepancy.
 And this can be attributed to the completely left-chiral Yukawa interactions of the scalar triplet.

 New Physics (NP) models comprising vector-like leptons (VLLs) have interesting phenomenological implications.
-Having novel origins such as Grand Unification\cite{Thomas:1998wy}, the SM suitably augmented by VLLs can in fact explain the muon g-2 anomaly\cite{Kannike:2011ng,Dermisek:2013gta}.
-However, the minimal VLL scenario does not offer solutions to the neutrino mass and vacuum instability problems, Moreover, it gets rather constrained by the measurements of the Higgs to dimuon decay made by ATLAS\cite{Aad:2020xfq} and CMS\cite{Sirunyan:2018hbu}.
-Some recent solutions to the muon anomaly involving together vector leptons and two-Higgs doublet models can be seen in~\cite{Frank:2020smf,Chun:2020uzw,Chen:2020tfr}.
+Having novel origins such as Grand Unification~\cite{Thomas:1998wy,Freitas:2020ttd}, the SM suitably augmented by VLLs can in fact explain the muon g-2 anomaly~\cite{Kannike:2011ng,Dermisek:2013gta,Megias:2017dzd,Crivellin:2018qmi}.
+However, the minimal VLL scenario does not offer solutions to the neutrino mass and vacuum instability problems, Moreover, it gets rather constrained by the measurements of the Higgs to dimuon decay made by ATLAS~\cite{Aad:2020xfq} and CMS~\cite{Sirunyan:2018hbu}.
+Some recent solutions to the muon anomaly involving together vector leptons and additional scalar multiplets can be seen in~\cite{Frank:2020smf,Chun:2020uzw,Chen:2020tfr,Jana:2020joi,deJesus:2020upp}.